Laoshang

 Laoshang (老上; r.
-174–161 BCE), whose personal name was Jiyu (稽鬻), was a Chanyu of the Xiongnu Empire who succeeded his father Modu Chanyu in 174 BCE.
-Under his reign, the Xiongnu Empire continued to expand against the Yuezhi and the Xiongnu thus gained control of the Hexi Corridor.
+174–161 BCE), whose personal name was Jiyu (稽鬻), was a chanyu of the Xiongnu Empire who succeeded his father Modu Chanyu in 174 BCE.
+Under his reign, the Xiongnu Empire continued to expand against the Yuezhi with the Xiongnu gaining control of the Hexi Corridor.

 Name

 Laoshang in Chinese means "old and elevated', and is probably a translation from a Xiongnu title, but might represent an attempt to phonetically represent a Xiongnu word.

 Life

-In 177 BCE or 176 BCE, following direction from his father Modu, Jiyu put an end to the danger of the Yuezhi, made their king's skull into a drinking cup, and chased them from Gansu.
-The Yuezhi migrated west.
+In 177 or 176 BCE, following direction from his father Modu, Jiyu put an end to the danger of the Yuezhi, made their king's skull into a drinking cup, and chased them from Gansu.
+Subsequently the Yuezhi migrated west.

-In 174 BCE, Modu died and Jiyu became Laoshang Chanyu.
+Modu died In 174 BCE and Jiyu became Laoshang Chanyu.